wpilibsuite/frc-docs/source/docs/romi-robot/getting-to-know-romi.rst

 - 3x LEDs (green, yellow, red)
 - 3x pushbuttons (marked A, B, and C)
 - 5x configurable GPIO channels (EXT)
+- Buzzer

-.. note:: The built-in Buzzer is currently not supported.
+.. note:: The Buzzer is currently not supported by WPILib.

 Motors, Wheels and Encoders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^